Albert Coady Wedemeyer: Postwar

+In the 1970s, Wedemeyer became convinced that Jews controlled the media, were manipulating Americans, and controlling U.S. foreign policy.
+He and a colleague kept a list of senators who had "sold out" to the Israel lobby.
+Wedemeyer became convinced that the only way to break the grip of Jews and blacks on American society was to deport Jews to Russia and black people to Africa.

 Death and legacy

-On December 17, 1989, Wedemeyer died at Fort Belvoir, Virginia.
+On 17 December 1989, Wedemeyer died at Fort Belvoir, Virginia.
 Wedemeyer and his wife Elizabeth Dade Embick (1903–2000) are buried in Arlington National Cemetery.

 Friends Advice, in Boyds, Maryland, was his permanent home throughout his military career and until his death.
 It was listed on the National Register of Historic Places in 1992.